I Annotate 2014 Conference: Day 1

 Annotations in General

 One of the focuses of yesterday’s talks was the topic of how to allow for the powerful concept of annotations to succeed on the web.
 Ivan Herman of the W3C touched on why the web has succeeded, and what we can learn from that success to help the idea of annotations.
 The web has been a great idea, interoperable, decentralized, and open source and we hope that those concepts can translate to web annotations to help them be successful.
 Another interesting topic Tom Lehman of RapGenius touched on was how the actual implementation of annotation doesn’t matter, but rather it’s the community in place to encourage many high quality annotations.
-For RapGenius, that means offering a user hierarchy that awards users accessibility such as as moderators, editors, contributors, layering on a point-based ranking system, and including encouraging posting RapGenius annotated content in other sites.
+For RapGenius, that means offering a user hierarchy that awards users access such as as moderators, editors, contributors, layering on a point-based ranking system, and including encouraging posting RapGenius annotated content in other sites.
 This talk struck a chord with me, because I know how hard it is to get high quality content for a website.

 Specific Use Cases of Annotator